 Techniques for designing and conducting qualitative research and for analyzing and reporting qualitative data relevant to program development and implementation, community assessment, and policy analysis.
-Prerequisite: PUBH 8416.
-Summer.
+Prerequisites: PUBH 8416.

 PUBH 8418.
 Applied Statistical Analysis.
 3 Credits.

-In this course students review principles of measurement and assessment as they apply to public health and health services research constructs, review existing state-of-the-art measures of individual and population health status (e.g., morbidity, mortality, functioning and health-related quality of life) and of individual and community health behavior, and explores current measurement issues in health research.
-Prerequisite: PUBH 8418.
-Spring.
+Review principles of measurement and assessment as they apply to public health and health services research constructs, review existing state-of-the-art measures of individual and population health status (e.g., morbidity, mortality, functioning and health-related quality of life) and of individual and community health behavior.
+Explore current measurement issues in health research.

 Advanced multivariate data analyses of complex datasets and programs, including advanced cross-sectional techniques, time-series analysis, and the use of panel data.
 Evaluation of results, and dissemination of findings to relevant stakeholders.
-Prereq: PUBH 8417, 8418.
-Fall (Fall, spring, and summer).
+Fall.
+Prerequisites: PUBH 8417 and PUBH 8418.

 PUBH 8423.
 Dissertation Research.
 1-12 Credits.